cemvarol/AZ-301-Errors/M8/Instructions.md

 #### Task 2: Configure user defined routing

-1. In the Azure portal, create a new route table with the following settings:
+1. In the Azure portal, Create a **New Route Table** with the following settings:

     - Name: **AADLab0801-rt1**